Dynatrace/Dynatrace-AppMon-Chef/README.md

 kitchen test
 ```

-**Note**: testing inside Docker containers has been made available in `.kitchen.docker.yml`with [v0.1.4](https://github.com/dynaTrace/Dynatrace-Chef/releases/tag/v0.1.4).
+**Note:** testing inside Docker containers has been made available in `.kitchen.docker.yml`with [v0.1.4](https://github.com/dynaTrace/Dynatrace-Chef/releases/tag/v0.1.4).
 However, this is still experimental as testing the availability of ports with Serverspec does not work when running inside Docker (Issue [\#150](https://github.com/portertech/kitchen-docker/issues/150)).

 ## Questions?